-Dining Out at Trade
+Dining Out: Trade

 TRADE IS AN IMPROBABLE success.
 It’s a big urban brasserie in a funky, beautifully renovated old brick building opened by a high-profile chef and her ambitious young partners.
 Why improbable?
 Not because of the talent.
 Since opening Rialto nearly two decades ago, chef Jody Adams has made it into one of the most successful restaurants in Cambridge.
 She’s also written a book.
 Her partners, Sean Griffing and Eric Papachristos, may not have her exalted résumé, but they’ve both got Boston restaurant experience (Papachristos bought and revived Victoria’s Diner, and Griffing was Rialto’s general manager).